drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 When the highest start up performance is needed, be open to experiment with a different language like node.js.

-We haven't spoekn about the AWS Lambda Custom Runtimes, but they open up some more possibilities to tweak the JVM settings or to deploy an experimental GraalVM native-image.
+We haven't spoken about the AWS Lambda Custom Runtimes, but they open up some more possibilities to tweak the JVM settings or to deploy an experimental GraalVM native-image.
 In my next post I will experiment with a GraalVM native-image, see how the performance measures up and what limitations it has.